A teachable moment is a moment in which a student is most ready to learn about a topic. It is the perfect moment to teach something.

 5. Discuss Fire Protection Week

 Fire protection week occurs on the week of 9 October every year.
 It is an opportunity to pause and teach students about fire safety.
 It is recommended that during this week, parents and teachers should work with children on fire safety plans.
-It’s a great moment for talking about what to do during a fire, how to keep your home fire safe, and what escape routes children have from their classrooms.
+It’s a great moment for talking about what to do during a fire, how to keep your home safe from a fire, and what escape routes children have from their classrooms.

 6. Celebrate Black History Month